 TrunkSpace: If someone offered you a blank check to open your own restaurant, whether that would be a brick and mortar, food truck or gastropub, what would your vision be?
 Where would it be located and what type of food would you focus on?

 Chef Irvine: I’ve been lucky enough to have already opened my dream projects including Fresh Kitchen at the Pentagon and Public House at the Tropicana in Las Vegas.
 Both locations are incredible – seriously, who gets to open a restaurant in the Pentagon? – and they have tremendous energy.
 Both restaurants feature fresh, simple dishes and offer something for everyone, including a roasted chicken, of course.
 Opening your dream restaurant is something that not all people can experience.
+There’s a lot of responsibility involved.
+For example, finding something similar to those trucking company Red Deer services to source food for the restaurant and deliver it.
+The chef might be able to handle matters like the inventory and the menu but that doesn’t mean they can run the restaurant single-handed.
 However, there does seem to be more people following their dreams and taking the risk.
 Opening a restaurant can seem difficult, but with one of the best restaurant point of sale systems, it can be a lot easier.
 Having software like that can make a business much easier to run.
 It helps take mobile orders and offers delivery options, making the restaurant more efficient.
 If anyone is starting their own restaurant, it’s a good idea to look into a POS system.
 It might just save you a lot of time, and help you to make more money and business.